The Damn Personals

 In mid-2003, Jim Zavadoski left the band and was replaced by ex-Nigel 6 member, Mike Faulkner.
 Later that year, the band became label-less with the dissolution of Big Wheel Recreation.
 2004 would see Ken Cook's relocation to New York City, and increasingly frequent requests from England's The Libertines for Anthony to fill in for their notoriously awol member, Pete Doherty.

 Regardless of the disarray, the band recorded an album titled "The World Will End" with producer Andrew Schneider.
 This would become their final record.

 The Damn Personals decided to call it quits in late 2005, playing their final show on New Year's Eve, ushering in 2006 and a new era.

 Anthony formed Dirty Pretty Things with Libertines members Carl Barat and Gary Powell.
 Jim Zavadoski joined Boston's The Snowleopards.
 Ken Cook took up keyboard duties for Brooklyn's Weird Owl, a band fronted by former Damn Personals tour manager, Trevor Tyrrell.
-Michael Gill formed The Murder Mile with his old friend, ex- Spring Heeled Jack USA and Lost City Angels frontman, Ron Ragona.
+Michael Gill formed The Murder Mile with his old friend, former Spring Heeled Jack and Lost City Angels frontman, Ron Ragona.
 Michael Faulkner joined the Murder Mile in the summer of 2008.

 In late 2007, The Damn Personals final album, "The World Will End," was released exclusively online for internet download.

 In September 2011, it was announced that the Damn Personals will reunite for a 10/20/11 show at Webster Hall in NYC, within a Fenway Recordings CMJ showcase headlined by their friends, We Are Scientists.

 Drummer Mike Gill died unexpectedly on May 6, 2022.